idgregga7100/LMM_for_large_GWAS/README.md

 ### PLINK2 (baseline)

-The test script can be used for either categorical or continous phenotypes with no adjustment needed.
+The test script can be used for either categorical or continous phenotypes.

-Command to run with provided test data using nohup:
+Command to run with provided test data using nohup (for categorical phenotype):
 ```
 nohup bash run_PLINK2_test.sh -i 100simu-genos -p simu_categorical.phen -c TRAIT -o 100simu-genos_plink_cc -t 2 > nohup_PLINK2_test.out &
 ```